 Questions about the nature of truth bear on several fields of philosophy.
 These include epistemology, metaphysics, philosophy of mind, philosophy of logic and language, ethics and aesthetics.
 This course will range broadly over a variety of inter-related issues, and should appeal to those with a wide range of interests, both philosophical and otherwise.

-Undergraduate-level students with or without a background in philosophy.
+This course is aimed at students with or without a background in philosophy.
 All key concepts will be explained, and it is the express intention of this course to give participants an informed introduction to the philosophy of truth which they can then develop with regard to academic philosophy or other disciplines.

 No previous knowledge is required for this course.